dricotec/Counter-Strike2-Global-Offensive/README.md

 ![image](https://github.com/user-attachments/assets/091ee25e-17fd-4e1b-b33a-db5a0b0cf874)

 # Credits
 - crazymodder and others who worked on porting CS2 weapons to CS:GO.
-And for giving me permission to use the kukri knife and taser models in this addon!
+And for giving me permission to use the kukri knife, taser and c4 models in this addon!
 - d3gk for helping me resolve some issues.
 - roblogez for suggestions for hud and improving general code optimisation.
 - Valve, CS2 Developer Team for making the awesome clean ui.